Holy (Justin Bieber song): Composition

-"Holy" is a R&B, Piano pop, Trap song, with Gospel elements.
-The song composed in G-flat major with a tempo of 88 beats per minute.
+"Holy" is a pop song with gospel elements.
+The song composed in G-flat major, vocal range spans from D♭4 to G♭5 with a tempo of 88 beats per minute.

 Release and promotion

 Bieber performed a live version of the song on Saturday Night Live on October 17, 2020.
 He performed the song again at the 2020 People's Choice Awards in November.

 The acoustic version of the song was released on November 6.

 A charity version of the song was released on December 18.
 This version featured the Lewisham and Greenwich NHS Choir, who had got to the top of the UK Christmas singles chart in 2015 with their charity release "A Bridge over You", a chart which saw Bieber at number two with "Love Yourself".
 "Holy" was an early contender for the 2020 UK Christmas number one in the UK.
 However, when the new version was released on 18 December 2020, it still had a credit for Chance the Rapper, like the original version which first entered the UK chart on 25 September 2020.
 As the new record was seen as just a remix, "Holy" ended up at Number 41 in the Christmas chart with 17,594 sales, after being classed as per the original release with a lower chart ratio.